Izzat Ibrahim al-Douri: Iraqi Civil War and resurfacing

-In May 2015, an audio recording alleging to be that of al-Douri, criticized both ISIL and Iran.
+In May 2015, an audio recording alleging to be that of al-Douri, criticized both IS and Iran.
 He also hailed the Saudi-led alliance targeting the Houthi militias in Yemen.
-On ISIL he stated "We do cross paths ... but what stops us from meeting is that even if we wanted to, they would not accept because they consider the Ba'ath infidels".
-He claimed that the group was detaining a third of the Ba'ath's command, and then went on to claim the number of ISIL victims in Iraq "does not equal 1% of those killed by the militias".
+On IS he stated "We do cross paths ... but what stops us from meeting is that even if we wanted to, they would not accept because they consider the Ba'ath infidels".
+He claimed that the group was detaining a third of the Ba'ath's command, and then went on to claim the number of IS victims in Iraq "does not equal 1% of those killed by the militias".
 On Iran, al-Douri called for the "Iraqis in Al-Anbar and Karbala to strongly fight the Persian criminal plan, which aims at swallowing Iraq."
 He stressed that Iran is the main player in Iraq and it is working through the Quds Force.

-In October 2015, it was reported that al-Douri's Naqshbandi Army was involved in secret discussions with the Iraqi government, alongside other insurgent groups, as part of a move to create a new Sunni force to fight ISIL in Iraq.
+In October 2015, it was reported that al-Douri's Naqshbandi Army was involved in secret discussions with the Iraqi government, alongside other insurgent groups, as part of a move to create a new Sunni force to fight IS in Iraq.

 On 7 April 2016, he released a video in which he sits at a desk in military uniform, flanked by two bodyguards and reads a statement.
 He calls on 'mujahideen' in Iraq to fight the Shia militias and combat Iranian influence in Iraq under the Islamic Military Alliance to Fight Terrorism created by Saudi Arabia on 15 December 2015.
 He said: "We consider everything that is happening in Iraq from Iran, its agents, militias, and its security apparatus, is the responsibility of the United States".
 He added: "If it [U.S.] did not move to save Iraq and its people from Iran's hegemony, control and occupation, and to stop bloodshed, destruction, burning and the changing demographic, then Iraqi people should resist [the occupation]."
 He stated that one of the ways to deal with the issue in Yemen was to make Iran and its allies adhere to the Security Council decision on ceasefire.

-In April 2018, Izzat Ibrahim al-Douri released a new video commemorating the 71st anniversary of the Baath party and vowing that U.S. President Donald Trump "will never attack Iran until the Resurrection Day."
+On 7 April 2018, al-Douri released a new video commemorating the 71st anniversary of the Baath party and vowing that U.S. President Donald Trump "will never attack Iran until the Resurrection Day."

-In an article published by NRT News, reports an Iraqi politician, Hassan Alawi, meeting Al-Douri in the Kurdistan region of Iraq multiple times, the latest at 17 August 2021, implying that he is alive.
+In an article published by NRT News, an Iraqi politician, Hassan Alawi, claimed to have had information about previous meetings of Al-Douri in the Kurdistan Region of Iraq, claiming “he never left the homeland”.